Compress PDF

 Key Features

-Choose between low, medium, and high compression to balance file size against visual quality for your specific needs.
+Choose between low, medium, and high compression to precisely balance file size against visual quality for your specific use case.

-Set a specific target file size in MB and the tool will iteratively compress until it reaches your goal or the best possible result.
+Set a specific target file size in MB and the tool will iteratively compress the document until it reaches your goal or achieves the best possible result.

-Files are encrypted in transit via HTTPS and permanently deleted from the server immediately after processing completes.
+Files are encrypted in transit via HTTPS and permanently deleted from the server immediately after the compressed version is returned to you.

 Frequently Asked Questions